What are property taxes?

 Fox Money is a personal finance hub featuring content generated by Credible Operations, Inc. (Credible), which is majority-owned indirectly by Fox Corporation.
 The Fox Money content is created and reviewed independent of Fox News Media.
 Credible is solely responsible for this content and the services it provides.

 Property taxes are a mandatory, ongoing expense of homeownership.
-That’s because when you buy a home, it comes with all kinds of public services that aren’t included in the purchase price.
+These taxes are levied by state and local governments and used to fund public services, such as schools, road upkeep, and emergency services.
 You have to pay for these services whether you use them a ton, occasionally, or not at all — and so does everyone else in your area.

-What are property taxes and how do they work?
+What is property tax and how does it work?

 Your state, county, and local governments — including city councils, school boards, townships, municipalities, and special districts — are in charge of setting property tax rates.
 Voters can sometimes influence these rates as well.
 For example, California voters passed Proposition 13 in 1978 to prevent property tax bills from skyrocketing.